 If you want to simply watch the runners, your best bet in the city is west of Kenmore Square.

-Lots of boisterous crowds gather around Boston University, but plenty of more mellow venues can be found around the Chestnut Hill Reservoir near Boston College.
+Boisterous crowds gather around Boston University during most years, but plenty of more mellow venues can be found around the Chestnut Hill Reservoir near Boston College.

 If you're planning to watch the Boston Marathon anywhere near the finish line, do NOT try to drive into the city.
 Many roads will be closed, traffic will be totally congested, and parking will be a nightmare.

-Public transportation on the T (Boston's subway) is the only sane solution - but you'll need to do some careful planning.
+Public transportation on the T (Boston's subway) is the only sane solution for getting there - but you'll need to do some careful planning.

 The good news?
 The MBTA (T and commuter rail) gives you easy access to almost the entire Marathon route.